Click on a question to reveal the detailed answer.

 In this case we will give you a credit proportional to the number of days lost, to be used for your next attempt.

 If you are in a group, this decision needs to be unanimous.

 If the Mont Blanc is your exclusive objective, then you should consider the option of the a private guide for the summit bid, and in this case the decision will be yours.

 3. What happens if I don't have the required level?

-If your fitness is not up to the required standard to climb Mont Blanc then the guide will decide that you cannot continue the course for the sake of the others in the group.
+If your fitness is not up to the required standard to climb Mont Blanc or do the Haute Route then the guide will decide that you cannot continue the course for the sake of the others in the group.